Erectile Dysfunction / 20 With Erectile Dysfunction

 If you're sitting around all day gaming, working, or doing nothing, it slows your circulation and drains your energy.
 Less energy equals weaker erections.
 Your body needs movement to keep everything running smoothly, including your sex life.

 Fast food, sugar, skipping meals, it all adds up.
-Bad eating habits can disturb your hormones and make it harder for your body to do its thing in bed.
-You don’t need to be a health freak, but a little balance goes a long way.
+Bad eating habits can disrupt your hormones and make it harder for your body to function properly in bed.
+You don't need to be a health freak, but a little balance goes a long way.

 Treatment Options for Erectile Dysfunction in Young Men